Historian & Director, Studs Terkel Center for Oral History

 Prior to his current role, Alter worked with the Museum’s archival and manuscript collections, processing, building, and promoting the holdings.
 This activity included the Shoeless Joe Jackson Social Media Project on Tumblr and Twitter (2013) and the exhibition Chicago Law and Disorder, 1968 in the Google Cultural Institute Platform (2014).

-In 2010, he co-curated Facing Freedom, a United States history exhibition that focuses on conflicts over freedom.
+In 2010, he cocurated Facing Freedom in America, a United States history exhibition that focuses on conflicts over freedom.
 For the Museum’s renovation, he helped develop the Museum’s Chicago Treasures, an installation in the lobby, which features a 1979 Chevrolet Monte Carlo lowrider created by the Amistad Car Club of Cicero, Illinois.